neu25/neu25.org/CONTRIBUTING.md

 # Commit Messages

 Commit messages are designed to describe what has changed, and why.
-Ocassionally, you might also explain how.
+Occasionally, you might also explain how.

 A commit message comes in two components: subject line and body.
 The subject line should be imperative and succinct.
 Thus, it should begin with a verb, such as "change" or "add".
 A good guide to follow is "this commit will [subject line]".
 The [subject line] would be the head of your commit message.
 For instance, "this commit will [add peanut butter and jelly to the sandwich]" The subject line would be "Add peanut butter and jelly to the sandwich".
 The subject line should be _capitalized_ and do not end it with a period.